hashicorp/terraform-provider-azurerm/website/docs/r/container_group.html.markdown

 * `environment_variables` - (Optional) A list of environment variables to be set on the container.
 Specified as a map of name/value pairs.
 Changing this forces a new resource to be created.

+* `secure_environment_variables` - (Optional) A list of secure environment variables to be set on the container.
+Specified as a map of name/value pairs.
+Changing this forces a new resource to be created.

 * `command` - (Optional) A command line to be run on the container.
 Changing this forces a new resource to be created.

 ~> **NOTE:** The field `command` has been deprecated in favor of `commands` to better match the API.